Timothy Johnson (medical journalist): Early television career

-Johnson started his television career in the 1970s at WRGB-TV in Schenectady, NY while at Albany Medical Center.
-He moved to Boston in 1972 and became a charter staffer at newly-signed-on WCVB-Channel 5's Sunday Open House with a live, weekly segment interviewing other medical professionals about current medical issues.
+Johnson started his television career in the 1970s at WRGB in Schenectady, New York while at Albany Medical Center.
+He moved to Boston in 1972 and became a charter staffer at newly-signed-on WCVB-TV's Sunday Open House with a live, weekly segment interviewing other medical professionals about current medical issues.
 He also hosted "House Call", a half-hour weekly series on answering health-related questions from viewers and interviewing doctors and nurses on various health topics.
 The show was popular and won WCVB-TV an Emmy.

-He later became host of HealthBeat, a national health TV magazine program, from 1982 to 1984.
+He later became host of HealthBeat, a national health TV magazine program, produced at WCVB-TV and syndicated by Metromedia (the station's then-parent company) from 1982 to 1984.

 ABC News

 In 1975, he joined ABC News as the medical reporter, and later became the "Medical Editor" of Good Morning America (GMA), ABC News's morning-news-and-talk program upon its première on November 3, 1975.
 In over three decades at ABC News, he has reported for their various programs including World News Tonight, a daily evening-news program; Nightline, a late-night hard and soft news program; 20/20, a prime-time television-newsmagazine program.

-Currently, Dr. Jennifer Ashton is the Chief Medical Editor for ABC News; however, Johnson still serves as a correspondent.
-Typically, though not exclusively, Ashton reports on developments in nutrition and pediatrics, while Johnson focuses on health issues for senior adults.
+Dr. Jennifer Ashton was the Chief Medical Editor for ABC News while Johnson still served as a correspondent.
+Typically, though not exclusively, Ashton reported on developments in nutrition and pediatrics, while Johnson focused on health issues for senior adults.

 Retirement

-Johnson retired from ABC in 2010.

-Johnson retired from WCVB at the end of 2012.
+Johnson retired from ABC in 2010., and retired from WCVB-TV at the end of 2012.